VMware has created user interaction aids to help you navigate conventional user interface elements in a remote desktop on a non-Windows device.

 Scrolling and Scrollbars

-- If the Chromebook has a touch screen, tap with two fingers and then drag to scroll.
+- On a touch screen, tap with one or two fingers and then drag to scroll.
 The text under your fingers moves in the same direction as your fingers.

 Zooming In and Out

-To use the touchpad to resize a window, touch and hold one finger at the corner or side of the window and drag to resize.
+If you use the full-screen touchpad to resize a window, touch and hold one finger at the corner or side of the window and drag to resize.

 Sound, Music, and Video